ianlucas1/ethereum_project/docs/dev_agent_experiments/README.md

    Exceeding this means: log attempts, mark "Partially Complete", move on.

 7. **Regular Integration of Changes (Full Cycle Workflow):**
-   • After completing an experiment or a set of related documentation updates (e.g., to this README, the plan, or the execution log), the agent should strive to integrate these changes into the main repository through a full PR cycle.
+   • After completing an experiment or a significant set of related documentation updates (e.g., to this README, the plan, or the execution log), the agent MUST update the `github_cli_execution_log.md` with a comprehensive entry for the actions taken *before* proceeding to the commit and push steps.
-   • This includes: creating a branch, committing changes (satisfying pre-commit hooks), pushing the branch, creating a PR, monitoring CI checks, merging the PR upon success, and performing local git cleanup (switching to main, pulling, deleting the feature branch).
+   • The ideal workflow is: Perform Actions -> Update Log -> Commit -> Push -> Create PR -> Monitor CI -> Merge -> Local Cleanup.
-   • This practice avoids large accumulations of unmerged changes, which can complicate pre-commit hook resolution and CI validation, as experienced during the resolution of PR #122.
+   • This practice avoids large accumulations of unmerged changes and ensures logs are part of the PR, preventing an out-of-sync state post-merge.
+This was a key learning from PR #122 and PR #123 resolutions.
-   • For minor, purely documentation changes related to ongoing experiments, these can sometimes be batched, but the agent should bias towards more frequent, smaller integrations if many files are touched or if pre-commit issues are anticipated.
+   • For minor, purely documentation changes related to ongoing experiments, these can sometimes be batched, but the logging should still precede the commit of those batched changes.

-8. **Final Action - Ensure Full Sync:**
+8. **Final Action - Ensure Full Sync (Log First!):**
-   • Before concluding an experiment run or a significant interaction block with the user, the agent's *final action* must be to ensure that all modified experimental artifacts (code, logs, plans, READMEs) are committed, pushed, merged via PR (after passing CI), and that the local repository is tidied up (on `main`, updated, and feature branch deleted).
+   • Before concluding an experiment run or a significant interaction block with the user, the agent's *final actions* must be: 1) Update all relevant documentation (especially `github_cli_execution_log.md`).
+2) Ensure these documentation changes AND any experimental code/config changes are committed, pushed, merged via PR (after passing CI).
+3) Perform local repository cleanup (on `main`, updated, and feature branch deleted).
 This leaves the repository in a clean and synchronized state for future work or the next agent session.

 Failure to follow these rules counts as an experiment failure.
 ────────────────────────────────────────────────────────